project-a/mondrian-server/README.md

 - `saikuAuthorizationUrl`: URL that will be called to check whether a given user has access rights to Saiku (optional)
 - `saikuUsername`: A fixed user name for simple Saiku authentication
 - `saikuPassword`: A fixed password for simple Saiku authentication
-- `excelAuthorizationUrl`: URL that will be called to check whether a given user has access rights to Excel (optional)
+- `xmlaAuthorizationUrl`: URL that will be called to check whether a given user has access rights to the /xmla-with-auth endpoint(optional)
-- `excelUsername`: A fixed user name for simple Excel authentication
+- `xmlaUsername`: A fixed user name for simple authentication to the /xmla-with-auth endpoint
-- `excelPassword`: A fixed password for simple Excel authentication
+- `xmlaPassword`: A fixed password for simple authentication to the /xmla-with-auth endpoint

 - `logMdx`: Set to "true" to enable logging of all executed MDX statements
 - `logSql`: Set to "true" to enable logging of all executed SQL statements